Industry — Roofing

 MarketingforRoofingCompanies

 Marketing for the three businesses inside one roofing company — emergency leaks, retail reroofs, and insurance/storm work.
-Manual bids during storms, tile-specific landing pages, and reporting that ties ads to signed contracts.
+Local Services Ads worked daily, manual bids during storms, tile-specific landing pages, and reporting that ties ads to signed contracts.
 No contracts.
 You own everything.

 The problem